ret42/Write-Up/Brainshell/Cryptology/Punchcard/README.md

 -----------------

-- Put the image into the website and allign the red line on the number and you will have the flag.
+- Put the image into the website and align the red line on the number and you will have the flag.